SeismoVLAB/SVL/README.md

 ![SeismoVLAB Logo](Logo.png)

-**Seismo-VLAB** is a simple, fast, and extendable C++ multi-platform finite element software designed to optimize large-scale simulations of dynamic, nonlinear soil-structure interaction (SSI) problems.
-The software is intented to be used by academics researches in structural and geothecnical field but also for industrials, students, etc.
+**Seismo-VLAB** (a.k.a **SVL**) is a simple, fast, and extendable C++ finite element software designed to optimize meso-scale simulations of linear and nonlinear wave-propagation and soil-structure interaction. **SVL** is intended not only to be used by researchers in structural and geothecnical engineering, but also in industries, laboratories, universities, etc.

 * Official website: http://www.seismovlab.com
 * GitHub repository: https://github.com/SeismoVLAB/SVL